The Young Adult’s Guide to Health Insurance

-COBRA (Consolidated Omnibus Budget Reconciliation Act) - COBRA is a Federal provision which allows an employee or dependent stay insured temporarily through a terminated plan.
-Please be aware, these plans are usually very costly on a month by month basis.
+COBRA (Consolidated Omnibus Budget Reconciliation Act) - COBRA is a Federal provision that allows an employee or dependent to stay insured temporarily through a terminated plan.
+Please be aware, these plans are usually very costly on a month-by-month basis.
 You have 31 days to enroll in a new plan after your current plan has been terminated.

 Exclusion - A health condition or circumstances not eligible for coverage under your health plan.
 What your plan doesn't cover is listed in the Certificate of Coverage for your benefits.
 Call your plan's customer service number to get a copy of your Certificate of Coverage.
 If you have a chronic or unusual condition, check the exclusions carefully before choosing a plan.